GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Unique.
 10 lbs.
 A large tome which contains within its near limitless pages a great deal of knowledge on many topics.
 Anytime a reader gazes within for the first time, *their name is written in the index which prefices its contents and a chapter which only they can read begins to fill in the book*.
 The index which precedes all other contents already has several names stained upon it as follows (Tinto, Perin Arneson, Jinora, Rezerick of Eldfas, Merzhin Wyxt, Vehemente of the Lost Light).
 If consulted while making a Alchemy, Lore, Masonry, or Spellcraft- it provides a +1 bonus to the check *or a +2 bonus if so desired*.
 Additionally, the chapter which is borne from the reader's gazing into the book holds proper material to learn a basic spell at its base level.
-The spell is determined when the character first studies the tome and will always appear the same.
+The spell is determined when the character first studies the tome and will always appear the same to that character.

 ###### As a narrator, feel free to add names to this book.